Forward, Reverse and Improvement 1031 Exchange Structures

 You can 1031 Exchange domestic (U.S.) property for other domestic (U.S.) property or you can 1031 Exchange non-domestic (foreign) property for other non-domestic (foreign) property that are held and used as rental or investment properties or used in your trade or business operation.
 1031 Exchanges of domestic for non-domestic property are not considered to be like-kind properties and do not qualify for 1031 Exchange treatment.

 Exeter 1031 Exchange Services, LLC has significant experience and expertise with foreign property 1031 Exchange transactions, including the handling of foreign currency transfers.
-Exeter 1031 Exchange Services, LLC has administered foreign property 1031 Exchanges in approximately forty-five (45) countries, including the following countries: Australia, Canada, Costa Rica, Germany, Greece, India, Israel, Mexico, New South Wales, New Zealand, Panama Canal, Poland, South Africa, Turkey and the United Kingdom (U.K.) or England.
+Exeter 1031 Exchange Services, LLC has administered foreign property 1031 Exchange transactions in approximately forty-five (45) countries, including the following countries: Australia, Canada, Costa Rica, Germany, Greece, India, Israel, Mexico, New South Wales, New Zealand, Panama Canal, Poland, South Africa, Turkey and the United Kingdom (U.K.) or England.

 back to top